AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/privacy-requests.md

 The [Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html){target="_blank"} supports two types of requests: data access and data deletion.

-Let’s see how you can create Access and Delete requests.
+Let's see how you can create Access and Delete requests.

 ## Required setup to send requests for Marketo Engage {#required-setup-to-send-requests-for-marketo-engage}